NetworkBlockDevice/nbd/doc/proto.md

-The reply to the `NBD_CMD_BLOCK_STATUS` request MUST be sent by a structured reply; this implies that in order to use metadata querying, structured replies MUST first be negotiated.
+The reply to the `NBD_CMD_BLOCK_STATUS` request MUST be sent by a structured reply; this implies that in order to use metadata querying, structured replies MUST be negotiated first.

-This standard defines exactly one metadata context; it is called `base:allocation`, and it provided information on the basic allocation status of extents (that is, whether they are allocated at all in a sparse file context).
+This standard defines exactly one metadata context; it is called `base:allocation`, and it provides information on the basic allocation status of extents (that is, whether they are allocated at all in a sparse file context).